 Supplier Management

 Wafer Works carries out evaluations of new suppliers based on comprehensive supplier selection, assessment, and sample approval processes to ensure that selected suppliers and materials meet requirements.
-Upstream suppliers must comply with RoHS 2.0 standards, national regulations regarding occupational safety qualifications, and ISO certifications.
-It should be "the label of shipment should contain" hazardous materials free, properly recycle containers and loading tools, and adhere to fair trade principles.
+Upstream suppliers must comply with RoHS standards, national regulations regarding occupational safety qualifications, and ISO certifications.
+They must label shipments containing hazardous materials, properly recycle containers and loading tools, and adhere to fair trade principles.
 We are committed to ensuring that trading partners fulfil environmental, occupational safety, and human rights requirements.
 Failure to comply with regulations will result in rejection and inclusion in the vendor evaluation process.

 Furthermore, in response to the increasing emphasis on international human rights issues in recent years, when purchasing materials, parts, or products containing metal components, suppliers are required to thoroughly investigate compliance with "conflict-free metals" to ensure that purchased raw materials are obtained through legal channels.
 We ensure that the working environment is safe, employees' rights are protected and respected, pollution prevention is implemented in processes and products, and social responsibilities are fulfilled.